Skip to content

 Pointers are variables that store memory addresses.
 They are central to C and C++ for direct memory manipulation, which is critical in embedded systems.

 Write a program that declares an integer variable myVar.
-Then, declare a pointer ptr and store the address of myVar in it. change Note: Always initialize pointers.
-If a pointer doesn’t point to anything yet, use nullptr (C++11) instead of the legacy NULL. change
+Then, declare a pointer ptr and store the address of myVar in it.
+Always initialise pointers — if a pointer does not point to anything yet, initialise it to nullptr (C++11) rather than leaving it uninitialised or using the legacy NULL macro.

 Additionally, declare a void pointer voidPtr and assign the address of myVar to it.
-Create a separate function that accepts a void pointer, casts it back to the correct type, and then prints the dereferenced value. change (Note: Use static_cast for safe pointer conversion). change
+Create a separate function that accepts a void pointer, casts it back to the correct type using static_cast, and then prints the dereferenced value.

 Question 8: Dynamic Memory Allocation (new and delete)